 |🗑️Recycle Bin recovery||Files can be recovered even after emptying the Recycle Bin, and you can recover personal files from the remote computer's Recycle Bin.|

 |💻Windows data recovery||This software can help you solve most data loss issues that happen on Windows OS, and you can even recover files after factory resetting Windows 11.|

-Compared with file recovery from cloud storage, for example, recover permanently deleted files from Google Drive, it's much easier to recover deleted files from the network shared folder.
+Compared with file recovery from cloud storage, for example, recovering permanently deleted files from Google Drive, it's much easier to recover deleted files from the network-shared folder.
 As you know, in Windows operating systems, here's how to share a folder on your Windows machine.

 - Locate the folder(s) you want to share, and you can set an option to share with any users on the computer or your homegroup.

-- With or without a password, everyone who is entitled to access files on your local network, could view, check or edit the files there, including deleting the files.
+- With or without a password, everyone who is entitled to access files on your local network can view, check, or edit the files there, including deleting the files.

-Windows will prompt a permanent deletion when a user is trying to delete a file on the shared drive, which means that it won't go to the Windows recycle bin but disappear from the drive for permanent.
-If Ctrl Z, the undo option has failed, you need to apply EaseUS hard drive recovery software, and take actions as instructed here:
+Windows will prompt a permanent deletion when a user tries to delete a file on the shared drive, meaning it won't go to the Windows Recycle Bin but disappear from the drive permanently.
+If Ctrl Z, the undo option has failed, you need to apply EaseUS Data Recovery Wizard and take actions as instructed here: